• Home

 Supreme Champion - Sharon Wooton

-Reserve Champion – Jimmy Jeffrey
+Reserve Champion – Jimmy Jeffery

 CIAT Mostyn 2022